Cape horse mackerel

 The Cape horse mackerel (Trachurus capensis) is a mackerel-like species in the family Carangidae.
-It is a pelagic species of the south eastern Atlantic Ocean which is a target of fisheries, mainly as bycatch.
+It is a pelagic species of the southeastern Atlantic Ocean, which is a target of fisheries, mainly as bycatch.

 Description

 The Cape horse mackerel has an elongated, slightly compressed, body with a large head.
-It has no distinctive markings apart from a small, black spot on edge of its operculum near the upper angle.
-The dorsal part of body and head are dark and can be dusky, almost black or grey, to bluish green in colour while the flanks, belly and head are usually paler, varying from whitish to silvery.
+It has no distinctive markings apart from a small, black spot on the edge of its operculum near the upper angle.
+The dorsal part of the body and head are dark and can be dusky, almost black or grey to bluish green in colour while the flanks, belly, and head are usually paler, varying from whitish to silvery.
 Their maximum reported length is 60 cm, with a common length of 30 cm.